itjustbong/itjustbong/README.md

 <br />**2022** <br />
-Development is underway (HanQ, Miele etc.) at Social Ground
+Development is underway at Social Ground